 ECOSMIG-001 - Detail Report: ECoS Migrations Completed Successfully

-The ECoS Migration of a device is successfully completed where it has been confirmed that the device credentials have been successfully updated on a device.
+The ECoS Migration of a Device is successfully completed where it has been confirmed that the Device credentials have been successfully updated on a Device.

 A Detail record is provided for each Device that has completed ECoS Migration successfully within a reporting period.